What Is Tether and Is It a Good Investment?

 You can buy tether on many major cryptocurrency exchanges and lending platforms.
 Most will pay anywhere from 6% to 12% in interest just for storing Tether on their platform.
 Tether will typically earn more interest than other popular stablecoins like GUSD, USDC and DAI because of its high demand in trading and cryptocurrency loans.

 Likewise, you will be able to ask for higher interest rates for Tether on KuCoin, a cryptocurrency-based peer-to-peer lending platform.
-In fact, it is the cryptocurrency that commands the highest interest rates by far — at an average of 30% to 60% — compared against GUSD, USDC, Bitcoin and Ethereum.
+In fact, it is the cryptocurrency that commands the highest interest rates by far — about 20% annualized as of this writing — compared against GUSD, USDC, Bitcoin and Ethereum.

 Whether or not you choose to invest, make sure you understand tax laws around cryptocurrency.
 Income in the form of cryptocurrency can be taxed, whether earned as interest or capital gains.